Centralized vs. Decentralized Payroll: Benefits & Challenges

-Decentralized payroll often means that a company outsources payroll to local, in-country partners.
-Instead of building a whole payroll department with global employees from regions in which you need to cater to your customers, you pay a monthly fee (in some cases, on a pay-as-you-go basis) for running local payroll.
+Decentralized payroll often means a company outsources payroll to local, in-country partners (ICPs).
+Instead of building an entire payroll department with global employees from different regions, you pay a monthly fee (sometimes on a pay-as-you-go basis) for running local payroll.

-Another implication of hiring international employees is that a company would need to set up a local entity, which is a time-consuming and expensive process, not compatible with a small business budget or fast-growing startups that need to onboard new hires as soon as possible.
-Hiring through employers of record is far more affordable as these organizations usually handle your complete payroll, compliance matters, contracts, and more.
+A company may also need to set up a local entity when hiring and paying international employees.
+This time-consuming and expensive process is incompatible with a small business budget or fast-growing startups needing to onboard new hires quickly.
+Hiring through employers of record (EOR) is far more affordable as these organizations usually handle your complete payroll, compliance matters, contracts, and more.

 Flexible and fast decision making

-When you have a centralized payroll system, it takes time for the information to travel up and down the organization.
-However, if you give individual teams the power to make decisions based on their own processes and data, payroll managers might be able to resolve local issues faster.
+With a centralized payroll system, it takes time for the information to travel up and down the organization.
+However, if you give individual teams the power to make decisions based on their own processes and data, payroll managers can resolve local issues quickly.

-When should you start considering centralized vs. decentralized payroll?
+When should you consider centralized vs. decentralized payroll?

 As your company grows, you might encounter the following constraints of using decentralized payroll systems:

-- Multiple teams across the organization aren’t able to consolidate their data due to inconsistent systems
+- Multiple teams across the organization aren’t able to consolidate their real-time data due to inconsistent systems

 - Accumulation of costs caused by duplicated work and miscalculations